21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 8. Arnold Shoulder Press

-The Arnold shoulder press, also known as the Arnold press, is a popular exercise named after the legendary bodybuilder Arnold Schwarzenegger
+The Arnold shoulder press is a popular exercise named after the legendary bodybuilder Arnold Schwarzenegger.

-The Arnold dumbbell press exercise is a great exercise for building shoulder muscles.
-Arnold’s press stands out from the crowd when it comes to the best exercise with the best range of motion for shoulder muscles.
+It stands out from the crowd as the best exercise with the best range of motion for shoulder muscles.

-It gives a wide range of motion as you lower the dumbbells well down in front, giving that maximum stretch other shoulder exercises lack.
-You should include this anterior deltoid exercise in your exercise regime.
+It provides a wide range of motion as you lower the dumbbells well down in front, achieving the maximum stretch other shoulder exercises lack.

 Arnold Press